eslint/archive-website/_posts/2022-02-23-paying-contributors-sponsoring-projects.md

 ### Supporting the community

-Once we started supporting our upstream dependencies, we though, what about the downstream dependencies?
-There are a lot of projects related to ESLint that make the ESLint ecosystem better.
-Whether that be a different set of rules, a custom parser, or anything that makes ESLint better to use.
+Once we started supporting our upstream dependencies, we thought, what about the downstream dependencies?
+There are a lot of projects related to ESLint that enrich the ESLint ecosystem, whether that be a different set of rules, a custom parser, or anything that makes ESLint better to use.
 We are currently donating $150 per month to these projects:

 * [typescript-eslint](https://github.com/typescript-eslint) is the plugin that makes ESLint work with TypeScript.
 * [eslint-plugin-import](https://npmjs.com/package/eslint-plugin-import) is a plugin to help you manage your module imports.